Fall

 Seasonal depression, an expression that can describe a different severity from one person to another.
 From the little blues to the seasonal affective disorder (which requires a medical follow-up), it is frequent that we do not feel good during this period.
 You should know that this is normal and, above all, that it is possible to remedy it :).

-Our body is connected to our environment and in particular to the climatic and light conditions.
-With the decrease in temperatures, the immune system is more solicited to fight infections.
-For those of you who have already had the little back-to-school cold, raise your hand 😉 !
+Our bodies are connected to our environment, and in particular to weather and light conditions.
+As temperatures drop, the immune system is put under greater pressure to fight infection.
+So for those of you who've already had the back-to-school cold, raise your hand 😉 !

-At the same time, the decrease in brightness has an impact on the secretion of melatonin, leading to a disruption of the circadian cycle.
-Waking up becomes more complicated, energy is lacking.
+At the same time, lower light levels have an impact on melatonin secretion, leading to a disruption of the circadian cycle.
+It's harder to wake up, and energy is lacking.
 The body is tired and the mind lacks energy.
-Even if we know that this is a natural phenomenon, let's admit that our lifestyles don't allow us to do the groundhog in the morning :).
+Even if we know that this is a natural phenomenon, let's face it, our lifestyles don't allow us to be marmots in the morning :).
 And honestly, wouldn't we rather feel energized?

-You must keep one important point in mind: four hormones are necessary for our psychic balance.
-Indeed, every day we have to take our D.O.S.E.
-(Dopamine, Ocytocin, Serotonin and Endorphin).
+There's an important point to bear in mind: four hormones are necessary for our mental equilibrium.
+In fact, every day we need to take our D.O.S.E.
+(Dopamine, Oxytocin, Serotonin and Endorphin).

 Discover our 3 natural tips to avoid seasonal depression, get your D.O.S.E. and keep your spirits up!